bluerabbit/schema_linter/README.md

 # schema_linter

-Welcome to the SchemaLinter gem!
-This tool ensures your database schema naming conventions are adhered to by checking both table names and column names against custom-defined rules in a YAML configuration file.
+This tool inspects whether the database schema contains any reserved words from MySQL or PostgreSQL, or any table names and column names that should not be used in Rails.
+Furthermore, it allows for the definition of custom settings using custom definition rules in the YAML configuration file.

-## Install
+## Installation

-Put this line in your Gemfile:
+Add this line to your Gemfile:
 ```
 gem 'schema_linter'
 ```

-Then bundle:
+Then run:
 ```
 % bundle
 ```

 ## Usage

-Just run the following command in your Rails app directory.
+Simply execute the following command in your Rails app directory.

 ```
 % rake schema_linter
 ```

-If you want the rake task to fail when errors are found.
+If you want the rake task to fail when it encounters errors, use:

 ```
 % FAIL_ON_ERROR=1 rake schema_linter